-The director is responsible for many administrative functions of the Division of Student Affairs.
-Primary responsibilities are human resource management and reporting, employee relations, student affairs graduate assistant recruitment, Student Handbook, Annual Security and Fire Report, Foundation Awards, strategic planning, policy development and compliance.
+The senior director is responsible for many administrative functions of the Division of Student Affairs.
+Primary among these responsibilities are human resource management and reporting, overseeing staff recruitment and hiring for the division, employee relations, student affairs graduate assistant recruitment, strategic planning, policy development and compliance, Student Handbook, and Foundation Awards.